icyphox/site/pages/blog/intel-conundrum.md

 Who matters more, the people they've sworn to protect, or the asset?
 Because afterall, in the bigger picture, local PD and intel orgs are on the same side.

-Thus, the question arises---how can we measure the "usefulness" of an asset to better quantify the tradeoff that is to be made?
+Thus, the question arises -- how can we measure the "usefulness" of an asset to better quantify the tradeoff that is to be made?
 Is the intel gained worth the loss of public safety?
 This question remains largely unanswered, and is quite the